About Monica

 A Holistic Practitioner of Somatic Informed Psychotherapy

-I spent years supporting people carrying the weight of unresolved stress and trauma, struggling to heal despite talk therapy and medication.
+As a mental health nurse I spent years supporting people carrying the weight of unresolved stress and trauma, struggling to heal despite talk therapy and medication.
 These traditional methods, though well-intentioned, often left people feeling disempowered and with little understanding of the root cause of their issues.
 I knew there had to be more.

 My Why

-Some things I am most passionate about...
+Some things I really care about...

 Qualifications and Experience